ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

       --                                      \
       ./lulesh-omni -i 50 -s 200 -r 20 -b 5 -c 5 -p

-Using omnitrace-causal with other launchers like mpirun
+Using rocprof-sys-causal with other launchers like mpirun
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``omnitrace-causal`` executable is intended to assist with application replay and is designed to always be at the start of the command line as the primary process.
+The ``rocprof-sys-causal`` executable is intended to assist with application replay and is designed to always be at the start of the command line as the primary process.
-``omnitrace-causal`` typically adds a ``LD_PRELOAD`` of the Omnitrace libraries into the environment before launching the command to inject the functionality required to start the causal profiling tooling.
+``rocprof-sys-causal`` typically adds a ``LD_PRELOAD`` of the ROCm Systems Profiler libraries into the environment before launching the command to inject the functionality required to start the causal profiling tooling.
 However, this is problematic when the target application for causal profiling uses a launcher, in which case it is listed as an argument rather than as the main application.
 For example, ``foo`` is the target application for profiling, but the command to run it is ``mpirun -n 2 foo``.
-Running the command ``omnitrace-causal -- mpirun -n 2 foo`` applies the causal profiling to ``mpirun`` instead of ``foo``.
+Running the command ``rocprof-sys-causal -- mpirun -n 2 foo`` applies the causal profiling to ``mpirun`` instead of ``foo``.

-``omnitrace-causal`` remedies this by providing a command-line option ``-l` / `--launcher`` to indicate the target application is using a launcher script/executable.
+``rocprof-sys-causal`` remedies this by providing a command-line option ``-l` / `--launcher`` to indicate the target application is using a launcher script/executable.
 The argument to the command-line option is the name of, or regular expression for, the target application on the command line.
-When ``--launcher`` is used, ``omnitrace-causal`` generates all the replay configurations and runs them but delays adding the ``LD_PRELOAD``.
+When ``--launcher`` is used, ``rocprof-sys-causal`` generates all the replay configurations and runs them but delays adding the ``LD_PRELOAD``.
 Instead it inserts a call to itself into the command line right before the target application.
-This recursive call inherits the configuration from the parent ``omnitrace-causal`` executable, inserts an ``LD_PRELOAD`` into the environment, and calls ``execv`` to replace itself with the new process launched by the target application.
+This recursive call inherits the configuration from the parent ``rocprof-sys-causal`` executable, inserts an ``LD_PRELOAD`` into the environment, and calls ``execv`` to replace itself with the new process launched by the target application.